Reading Time: 3 Minutes

-The new ring-fencing of losses proposal means that speculators and investors will no longer be able to offset losses for tax deduction purposes.
+The new ring-fencing of losses regulation means that investors will no longer be able to offset losses for tax deduction purposes.

 Instead, the loss will be “fenced off” and will only be deducted from future property income.

-According to the government, tax deductions from negative gearing means investors have a significant financial advantage over would-be homeowners.
+According to the government, tax deductions from negative gearing mean investors have a significant financial advantage over would-be homeowners.

 As of the end of 2018, the IRD was still unsure what impact this policy would have on property investment in New Zealand.